SachinKumar270702/project2/README.md

 # new project
- this projrct is created on local system. this projrct is created by sachin kumar
+ this project is created on local system. this project is created by sachin kumar.